Wanuskewin Heritage Park

 Kerry Wood Nature Centre is the interpretive hub of Red Deer’s treasured Waskasoo Park.
 For decades the Centre has served as an engaging exhibit space that allows visitors to explore key environmental elements of the river valley and surrounding aspen parkland and engages them with local conservation issues and challenges.

-Spring Mountains Visitor Gateway
+Spring Mountains <br />Visitor Gateway

-The Spring Mountains are a special place.
-They are a unique ecosystem populated by endemic species, the holy land of Nuwuvi Native American Nations, and a recreational escape for local residents.
-In collaboration with architectural partners LGA, the U.S. Forest Service, Nuwuvi and various stakeholders, AldrichPears designed an interpretive center in the Spring Mountains, just […]
+The Spring Mountains are a unique ecosystem populated by endemic species, a holy land for Nuwuvi Native American Nations, and a recreational escape forlocal residents.
+APA worked closely with the U.S. Forest Service, Nuwuvi, stakeholders, and architects to design an interpretive gateway to the Mountains that connects visitors to the area’s many layers of significance.

 Sir Bani Yas Island